“How Can I Skate Faster?”

-In this hockey training series I will be addressing the main glaring issues hockey players have that limit them from performing at their absolute best.
+In this 2-part hockey training series, I will be addressing the main glaring issues hockey players have that limit their skating speed and performing at their absolute best.

-The series is going to provide a deep insight and allow you to take your game to the next level.
-Far more often than not, these issues that I will be presenting over the next several weeks are the main limiting factors to their performance and correcting them has a massive carryover on to the ice improving performance, including skating faster, being more explosive and and all around quicker on the ice.
+These issues are the main limiting factors to many hockey players performance, and correcting them has a massive carryover onto the ice – including skating faster, being more explosive and all around quicker on the ice.

 The first issue I will be covering is structural imbalances.

-One of the most common questions we get is “How Can I Skate Faster” and fixing these structural imbalances will help you skate faster right away, without any on ice drills.
+Fixing these structural imbalances will help you skate faster right away, without any on-ice drills.
 Not only will you be quicker on the ice, your overall power, explosiveness, and performance will improve as well.

 Let’s talk first about what I mean when I am talking about structural imbalances.